noname0443/GolangChat/README.md

 # GolangChat
 ## Description
-GolangChat is real-time message-service on golang language.
+GolangChat is real-time message-service on golang language which created for educational purposes.
 It's provide users to exchange message, save message history and makes new chats for your new contacts.
 It's not a social network just a chat.